grin-compiler/zip-cmd/README.md

 # zip-cmd
-CLI tool for the Haskell `zip` library
+Simple CLI tool for the Haskell `zip` library